 MannKind's Board of Directors consists of nine directors.
 There are nine nominees for director this year, all of whom were nominated by our Board of Directors.
-Each director to be elected will hold office until the next annual meeting of stockholders and until his or her successor is elected, or until the director's death, resignation or removal.
-All nominees listed below are currently our directors and, except for James S. Shannon, were previously elected by our stockholders at the 2009 Annual Meeting of Stockholders.
-Dr. Shannon who was recommended by Dr. Peter C. Richardson, our Corporate Vice President and Chief Scientific Officer, was elected as a director by the Board on February 24, 2010.
+Each director to be elected will hold office until the next annual meeting of stockholders and until his successor is elected, or until the director's death, resignation or removal.
+All nominees listed below are currently our directors and were previously elected by our stockholders at the 2010 Annual Meeting of Stockholders.
 It is our policy that directors are invited and expected to attend annual meetings.
-All previous directors attended the 2009 Annual Meeting of Stockholders.
+All previous directors attended the 2010 Annual Meeting of Stockholders.